 Well, that’s just what Facebook Messenger offers you: A tool that gives your customers a dynamic & personalized journey.
 So, there is no excuse to spray & pray.

-This leads me into the topic of Facebook Sponsored Messaging.
+This leads me to the topic of Facebook Sponsored Messaging.
 It’s been around for a little while, but it’s even more important now that Facebook has announced some changes to subscription & broadcast messaging.
 If you’re familiar with ManyChat, then you know about the Broadcast functionality that allows you to send one-off messages and flows to your existing audience even outside of the 24 + 1 window.

 Facebook is taking the broadcast functionality away from you when it comes to sending outside of that window pretty soon.
 What does this mean?